Tag

 9. Marisco Na Praça

 For the real seafood lover in you, check out Marisco Na Praça inside the Cascais Mercado da Vila.
-You can order some items off of the menu, but for the best fresh seafood there is, go to the display to look at what they have on view and order what you like.
+You can order some items off of the menu, but for the best fresh seafood, go to the display to look at what they have on view and order what you like.
 There are so many different types of shrimp, clams, and other shellfish, and for a special treat, slipper lobsters are only found right in Cascais Bay.
 Then you tell them how you want your catch cooked – steamed, grilled, sautéed in garlic and olive oil, whatever you want.
 Your wish is their command.
 Go back to your table and enjoy some delicious sparkling sangria, have a starter, and just kick back.
 Or stick around and watch the talented chefs prepare your dishes.

 10. El Clandestino

-The new kid on the block El Clandestino is a fresh concept that combines Peruvian flavors with Asian influences and integrates some local twists.
+El Clandestino is a fresh concept that combines Peruvian flavors with Asian influences and integrates some local twists.
 Peruvian classics like ceviche and lombo make their way onto the menu.
 That’s no surprise as Peruvian chef Teófilo Quiñones worked in a Michelin restaurant in Lima.
 He decided to unite with his family in Portugal and bring big, bold flavors to his sparkling new culinary home.
 The fusion-y menu includes osso buco and salmon bao, Vietnamese crepes, mushroom risotto, and dijon chicken, just to name a few of the soul-satisfying dishes.
 There are also some great drinks, not the least of which is the Peruvian pisco sour.

 The place has a fun and funky vibe, from the very cool backlit cityscape art piece to the long bar and outdoor seating.
 Music adds to the lively atmosphere with a DJ on Friday and Saturday nights until the wee hours.
 For something unique both on the plate and in the air, we love the positive vibes and creativity flowing at this smile-making spot.